 The title alone should spark some controversy with information technology administrators.
-While modern versions of Windows can run for months at a time before a required reboot, that was not always the case, it's still not a security best practice.
+While modern versions of Windows can run for months at a time before a required reboot, that was not always the case, and it's still not a security best practice.

 Early desktop and server versions of Windows suffered from design flaws, memory leaks, and poor drivers that would require a reboot on a frequent basis.
 End users would implement tools to automatically schedule the cycling of services, reboot hosts, and even tasks to flush temporary files—just to keep the system operating for as long as possible before a reboot.
 This may sound completely foreign to newer administrators (just like using a pay phone might be to Gen Z), but Windows was not always as robust and as secure as it is today.

 The early days of distributed computing required all sorts of tools and workarounds to maintain availability.
-Fortunately, times have changed, but periodic reboots are still required and the longer you wait, the higher your cyber risk exposure.
+Fortunately, times have changed, but periodic reboots are still required, and the longer you wait, the higher your cyber risk exposure.

 Microsoft Has Been Consistent in Releasing Security Patches—You Should Be Consistent in Applying Them